akashkumrr/Meep-Rush-Unity-Game/README.md

 ### Language - The project is developed in using Unity Engine's C\# scripting API<br /><br />

 ### The Features of the project are :
+* Powerups and coins to unlock characters and different levels
 * Parallax background moving system to give richer feel<br />
 * Slowmotion effect while dying, reviving and teleporting in game<br />
 * Object pooling system to reduce CPU usage and better in-game FPS<br />